CBZ-D-velop/Ansible-Role-Labocbz-Install-Nextcloud/README.md

 * You need to install a webserver
 * You need to install the database server
 * You need to install Redis, if you want

+### 2024-01-23: Install with CLI

+* Role install Nextcloud with CLI and command line
+* Role add a cron task for cron.php

 ## Authors